kubernetes/enhancements/keps/sig-node/4929-exec-action-timeout/README.md

 #### Story 2

-As a workload author, I want to set a timeout on a `preStop` exec hook so that my cleanup command has a smaller, explicit budget inside the pod termination grace period.
+As a workload author, I want to set a timeout on a best-effort `preStop` cleanup or drain command so that it has a smaller, explicit budget inside the pod termination grace period, leaving time for the main process to finish graceful shutdown.

 ### Notes/Constraints/Caveats (Optional)